In This Blog:

 The Patcher responds to security concerns by buying tools, from a new antivirus suite to a different firewall.
 Even a password manager company-wide.
 Each purchase feels like progress, and it’s not entirely wrong.
 Tools do matter.
 But tools without a person to configure, monitor, and respond to what they flag are just dashboards nobody checks.

 The 2024 ISC2 study found that companies actively swapping security tools instead of adding headcount were no better protected than before the purchases.
 Software doesn’t do triage.
-Software doesn’t recognize that the “anomaly” flagged at 2 am on a Thursday is actually the start of a ransomware probe.
+Software doesn’t recognize that the “anomaly” flagged at 2 am on a Thursday is the start of a ransomware probe.
 A person does.

 What To Do: List every security tool you’re currently paying for.
 Next to each one, write who owns it.
 If the answer is “nobody specific” or “our IT person when they have time,” that tool isn’t doing what you think it is.
 That list becomes the first job description for your next hire.